amartincolby/Rust-Quick-Guide/README.md

     version of `malloc`. */

     let boxed_int = Box::new(42);
-    // Uses of the box automatically, and safely, dereference the pointer. println!("The box contains {boxed_int}");
+    // Use of the box automatically, and safely, dereferences the pointer. println!("The box contains {boxed_int}");

     /* Because pointers are fixed size, they can be used in data structures